danfuzz/samizdat/doc/library-guide/core.Peg/README.md

 If it is a string, this function automatically treats it as a generator of character-as-token values.

-This function creates a parser state object to wrap `input`, and then in turn uses that to apply the `rule`.
+This function creates a `BasicState` parser state object to wrap `input`, and then in turn uses that to apply the `rule`.

 #### `stringFromTokenList(tokens) -> string`